 What's Good And Bad About Communal Event Table Seating

-Whether it's a major media product launch, a fancy charity luncheon or a ritzy corporate black tie event, the trend today is for many event organisers to seat their guests at long communal tables.
+Whether it's for a major media product launch, a fancy charity luncheon or a ritzy corporate black tie event, the trend today is for many event organisers to seat their guests at long communal tables.

 As with everything, there are advantages and disadvantages to hiring long rectangular tables for your event.